The guide for installing Nemesida WAF components. It is recommended to install the components in the appropriate order in the manual.

 In case of problems related to processing requests by the machine module, follow the steps in the corresponding section of the manual:

-Activation of detection of DDoS/Brute/Flood attacks
+Activation of detection of DDoS/brute-force/flood attacks

-To activate the mechanism for detecting brute force/flood/DDoS attacks by the Nemesida AI machine learning module, follow these steps in Nemesida WAF Cabinet:
+To activate the mechanism for detecting brute-force/flood/DDoS attacks by the Nemesida AI machine learning module, follow these steps in Nemesida WAF Cabinet:

 • Activate the parameters for detecting DDoS attacks: